1. What Kinds of Searches Will the Archives Do?

 5. Why Aren’t the Vital Records on the Web?

 Until recently, it was illegal to make electronic copies of the vital records.
 Now repositories may provide digital copies of vital records as long as they are stamped “not valid for identification purposes.”
 Some vital records indexes are now available online through organizations like the Wisconsin Historical Society and FamilySearch.
+With FamilySearch, you may be prompted to sign in before you are able to view the available records.
+If you do not have a FamilySearch account, you can register for free.

 6. How Long Will It Take You to Respond to My Request?